simonemurari/heuristic-guided-drl/DSAC-v2/README.md

-## DSAC-T algorithm
+## H-DSAC-T algorithm

-In this repository you can find the code to run the DSAC-T algorithm and the reward machine variants on the SparseReacher-v2 environment from Gym.
+In this repository you can find the code to run the H-DSAC-T algorithm and the reward machine baselines on the SparseReacher-v2 environment from Gym.
 In `original_README.md` you can find the original `README.md` file of the DSAC-T repository.

 ### Repository Structure